Octopus120/betterWebConfig/README.md

-My Prompts -- Chrome extension to make web work better for us.<a name="TOP"></a>
+Smart Form -- Chrome extension to make web work better for us.<a name="TOP"></a>
 ===================

 - - - -
-### 1. What is My Prompts?
+### 1. What is Smart Form?

-   My Prompts is an Chrome extension to automate office work, such as automatically fill and submit web form.
+   Smart Form is an Chrome extension to automate office work, such as automatically fill and submit web form.

 ### 2. How to install and configure My Promts?